-You’ve been looking to adopt a new family member and every shelter you go to seems to have a lot of common breed types available.
-Unfortunately, a lot of people adopt, breed, and buy without being fully aware of everything that goes into training their new pet to be a functioning member of the household.
-There are many reasons for someone to surrender a pet but every case is different.
-These are the top 10 dog breeds most commonly found in shelters and the reasons as to why.
+You’ve been seeking to add a new member to your family and every shelter you visit seems to have an abundance of rescue dog breeds available.
+Unfortunately, a lot of people adopt, breed, and buy without being fully aware of everything that goes into training their new pet to be a functional family member.
+There are many reasons for someone to surrender a pet but every case is unique.
+Let's delve into the top 10 most common dogs in shelters, the reasons they end up there, and why they might make the best rescue dogs.

 10. Labrador Retriever